AGitmit/Py-ShiftManager/Readme.md

 `end_shift() -> None`
 Ends the shift and waits for all tasks to complete.

 **timeout_timer**

 `@timeout_timer(seconds: int = 5)`
-A decorator that attaches a timeout counter to your methods, use it to set a time limit to tasks.
+A decorator that attaches a timeout counter to your methods, use it to set a time limit to tasks in seconds; 5 seconds by default.